scenarios

 In this case, the number of virtual users grow incrementally during the overall period.

-• With entry period specified
+With entry

-With entry period, you can explicitly set the period during which the number of virtual users grow incrementally up to the specified num-users.
+during which the number of virtual users grow incrementally up to the specified num-users

 num-users: 20